jkoelndorfer/wedding-website/hugo/content/page/details.md

 There is limited capacity for guests at the ceremony venue.
 Your RSVP will indicate ceremony attendance separately from reception attendance. **Unfortunately, we cannot accommodate unplanned guests at the ceremony.**

+Urban Daisy has a free on-site parking lot when you enter via 16th Avenue SE.
+Please follow signs for the Main Entrance.

+Please note that there are multiple weddings being held at Urban Daisy on June 1.
+**Please plan to arrive promptly at 1:45pm and depart at 3:00pm.**

 {{< google-map "!1m18!1m12!1m3!1d2821.6190150563934!2d-93.23165512242402!3d44.992050071070096!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x52b32d0e042bdb53%3A0xce4e5afb27346154!2sUrban%20Daisy%20Events!5e0!3m2!1sen!2sus!4v1728943295841!5m2!1sen!2sus" >}}

 Reception